Turin is a city suspended between its glorious past and its being a contemporary business, cultural and artistic hub.

 Public transport in Turin

-Go green- rent a bike!
+Go green - Rent a bike!

 Turin is perfect to be explored bicycling, and there are many bicycle paths.
-You can rent a bike using:

 You can also rent a bike from a private company, going directly to the shop and paying according to the time you use the bike.
-Here it is a list of some spots where you can rent bikes in Turin.
+Here is a list of some spots where you can rent bikes in Turin.

 BUNET is an interactive map that can help you planning your bike journey in Turin showing you alternative paths.